fmhy/edit/docs/other/backups.md

 * [fmhy.xyz](https://fmhy.xyz/) - Safe for Work (no nsfw page)
 * [a-fmhy](https://a-fmhy.pages.dev/) / [GitHub](https://github.com/LandWarderer2772/A-FMHY) - Amoled Theme
 * [fmhy.vercel.app](https://fmhy.vercel.app/) - Original Site

-These are trusted community ran instances that are out of our control.
-They currently match FMHY 1:1, but as we don't own them, they should only be used as backups when necessary.

 ***